timarkh/uniparser-grammar-buryat/README.md

 # Buryat morphological analyzer
 This is a rule-based morphological analyzer for Buryat (``bua``; Mongolic).
 It is based on a formalized description of literary Buryat morphology, which uses [uniparser-morph](https://github.com/timarkh/uniparser-morph) for parsing.
 It performs full morphological analysis of Buryat words (lemmatization, POS tagging, grammatical tagging, glossing).

+NB: The analyzer is still under construction.
+Right now, a number of entries in the dictionary have wrong POS tags or paradigms.
+Use with caution.

 ## How to use
 ### Python package
 The analyzer is available as a Python package.
 If you want to analyze Buryat texts in Python, install the module: